botswana-harvard/getresults-distribute/README.md

     server.watch()

 The server events are on_added() and on_removed(). on_added() is called as new files are added to the source folder. on_removed() is called as files are removed from the source folder.
-There may only one source folder per _Server_ instance.
+There may only be one source folder per _Server_ instance.

-The event handler _RemoteFolderEventHandler_ sends files to a remote folder.
-With the custom folder handler _FolderHandler_ files are collated into sub folders of the destination folder.
-Collation rules are based on the filename.
+Event handling can be customized by passing a custom event handler.
+For example, the event handler _RemoteFolderEventHandler_ sends files to a destination folder on a remote host.
+By setting a custom folder_handler on the event_handler, like _FolderHandler_, files are collated into sub folders of the destination folder on the remote host. _FolderHandler_ selects the sub-folder using folder "hints" defined on the folder_handler class.

-An example that uses a custom *FolderHandler* on the event handler:
+For example:

     from getresults_tx.server import Server
     from getresults_tx.event_handlers import RemoteFolderEventHandler